dell/csm-operator/tests/README.md

 ### Array Information

-For PowerFlex, Unity, PowerScale, PowerStore, Authorization, and Application-Mobility, system-specific information (array login credentials, system IDs, endpoints, etc.) need to be provided in e2e/array-info.env so that all the required resources (secrets, storageclasses, etc.) can be created by the tests.
+For PowerFlex, Unity, PowerScale, PowerStore, and Authorization system-specific information (array login credentials, system IDs, endpoints, etc.) need to be provided in e2e/array-info.env so that all the required resources (secrets, storageclasses, etc.) can be created by the tests.
 Example values have been inserted; please replace these with values from your system.
 Refer to [CSM documentation](https://dell.github.io/csm-docs/docs/) for any further questions about driver or module pre-requisites.

 In the case of end-to-end tests that involve PowerFlex zoning functionality, a second PowerFlex array will be necessary with its credentials provided in e2e/array-info.env.

 Please note that, if tests are stopped in the middle of a run, some files in `testfiles/*-templates` folders may remain in a partially modified state and break subsequent test runs.
 To undo these changes, you can run `git checkout -- <template file>`.

-### Application Mobility Prerequisites

-If running the Application Mobility e2e tests, (the sanity suite includes a few simple app-mobility tests), further setup must be done:

-- have a MinIO object storage setup, with default credentials
-  - At least 2 buckets set up, if instance only has one bucket, set ALT_BUCKET_NAME = BUCKET_NAME
-- have all required licenses installed in your testing environment
-- have the latest Application Mobility controller and plugin images The application-mobility repo has information on all of these pre-requisites up, including a script to install minio.

 ### Authorization Proxy Server Prerequisites